News Archive 2020

 A first assessment of the effects of land management on the linkages between biodiversity, ecosystem functions and ecosystem services › more

-26.10.2020 | Media Release, Biodiversity and People, TOP NEWS
+26.10.2020 | Biodiversity and People, Media Release, TOP NEWS

 New study outlines the scientific basis for redesigning a new set of biodiversity goals.
 (Picture: Pixabay)